 Therefore, applying these principles at 20 feet, 10 feet and 5 feet will enhance your package evaluation process.
 Ask your agency when looking at package design alternatives to put the design in a typical shelf set and have them give you shelf perspectives from 20-10-5 feet away.
 This will dramatically improve the effectiveness of your packaging.

-Partner, Explorer Research
+President, Explorer Research